 University City High School is a public high school in San Diego.
-The principal of University City High School is Jeff Olivero and can be contacted at email@example.com.
-1,852 children attend University City High School and identify primarily as Filipino; Black, non-Hispanic; and Hispanic.
-8% of the University City High School students are "limited in English proficiency."
-51% of the 1,852 students here are paying reduced lunch prices.
-The student to teacher ratio at University City High School is 22:1.
+The principal of University City High School is Jeff Olivero, who can be contacted at email@example.com.
+1,832 students go to University City High School and identify mostly as Filipino; Black, non-Hispanic; and Multiracial.
+6% of the University City High School students have "limited English proficiency."
+40% of the 1,832 students here have subsidized lunches.
+The ratio of students to teachers at University City High School is 22:1.
 Torah High Schools of San Diego is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama